-Imagine you have data from two different time periods that you would like to compare side by side.
-It might be useful to play back the two sets of data as if they were happening at the same time.
-This would allow you to look for similar patterns or differences in the datasets.
-For example, you could compare the hurricane seasons for two consecutive years by applying a temporal offset of exactly one year to the data from the first season.
-Then you could play back the two hurricane seasons together as if they were happening in the same year.
+Imagine you have data from two different time periods that you want to compare side by side.
+It may be useful to play back the two sets of data as if they were happening at the same time.
+This will allow you to look for similar patterns or differences in the datasets.
+For example, you can compare the hurricane seasons for two consecutive years by applying a temporal offset of exactly one year to the data from the first season.
+Then you can play back the two hurricane seasons together as if they were happening in the same year.
 This allows you to look for patterns of when and where hurricanes are occurring between the two years.
 This example is illustrated below:

 - Using a time offset works best when the temporal datasets you are trying to visualize or compare side by side do not overlap.

 - To distinguish between the temporal datasets you are visualizing, you can choose to apply a different symbology on the layers.
 Also, you can optionally choose to apply a transparency on one of the layers.

 For a side-by-side comparison of hurricane data, for example, from two consecutive years, you can enter a duration of exactly one year to offset the data for the first year.

 - Double-click the temporal dataset in the Contents pane to open the Properties dialog box.

 - Specify values for the Time offset duration and units.